psean21c/Python/interview/README.md

 ## 2) The difference between lists and tuples?

 ```
-First list are mutable while tuples are not, and second tuples can be hashed e.g.
+First list are mutable while tuples are not,
-to be used as keys for dictionaries.
+and second tuples can be hashed to be used as keys for dictionaries.

 As an example of their usage, tuples are used when the order of the elements in the sequence matters
 e.g. a geographic coordinates, "list" of points in a path or route,
 or set of actions that should be executed in specific order.

 Don't forget that you can use them a dictionary keys.
 For everything else use lists.
 ```

+---
 ## 3) A few differences between Python 2.x and 3.x

 ```